tc39/proposal-iterator-helpers/README.md

        `%IteratorPrototype%` it will be returned, otherwise a wrapper will be returned.
   - `of(...items)`
-     - Create an iterable from `items`.
+     - Create an iterator from `items`.
 Basically `return Iterator.from(items)`

 Additions to `%IteratorPrototype%`